List of Wakfu episodes: Season 3: 2017

-Taking place a few years after the end of season 2, this season sees Yugo and friends reunite to take on a new foe, Oropo, a clone of Yugo who wants to destroy the world.
-He has lured Adamaï and other powerful demigods to his side, and he forces Yugo to climb his tower to prove his point, although they don’t succeed in doing this before the final battle begins.
+Taking place a few years after the end of season 2, this season sees Yugo, now a tall pretty boy, and his friends reunite to take on a new foe, Oropo, who wants to destroy the world.
+He has lured Adamaï and other powerful demigods to his side, and he forces Yugo to climb his tower to prove his point, although they don't succeed in doing this before the final battle begins.

+It is the only season not to feature Yugo's adoptive father, Alibert, and it is the first season not to feature Az since Yugo only wears an orange sleeveless shirt.